 CoreLogic HPI Forecasts™ are based on a two-stage, error-correction econometric model that combines the equilibrium home price—as a function of real disposable income per capita—with short-run fluctuations caused by market momentum, mean-reversion, and exogenous economic shocks like changes in the unemployment rate.
 With a 30-year forecast horizon, CoreLogic HPI Forecasts project CoreLogic HPI levels for two tiers — “Single-Family Combined” (both attached and detached) and “Single-Family Combined Excluding Distressed Sales.”
 As a companion to the CoreLogic HPI Forecasts, Stress-Testing Scenarios align with Comprehensive Capital Analysis and Review (CCAR) national scenarios to project five years of home prices under baseline, adverse and severely adverse scenarios at state, metropolitan areas and ZIP Code levels.
 The forecast accuracy represents a 95% statistical confidence interval with a +/- 2% margin of error for the index.

-The data provided are for use only by the primary recipient or the primary recipient’s publication or broadcast.
-This data may not be resold, republished or licensed to any other source, including publications and sources owned by the primary recipient’s parent company without prior written permission from CoreLogic.
+The data provided is for use only by the primary recipient or the primary recipient’s publication or broadcast.
+This data may not be re-sold, republished or licensed to any other source, including publications and sources owned by the primary recipient’s parent company without prior written permission from CoreLogic.
 Any CoreLogic data used for publication or broadcast, in whole or in part, must be sourced as coming from CoreLogic, a data and analytics company.
 For use with broadcast or web content, the citation must directly accompany first reference of the data.
-If the data are illustrated with maps, charts, graphs or other visual elements, the CoreLogic logo must be included on screen or website.
-For questions, analysis or interpretation of the data, contact Robin Wachner at firstname.lastname@example.org.
+If the data is illustrated with maps, charts, graphs or other visual elements, the CoreLogic logo must be included on screen or website.
+For questions, analysis or interpretation of the data, contact Robin Wachner at email@example.com.
+For sales inquiries, please visit https://www.corelogic.com/support/sales-contact/.
 Data provided may not be modified without the prior written permission of CoreLogic.
 Do not use the data in any unlawful manner.
-The data are compiled from public records, contributory databases and proprietary analytics, and its accuracy is dependent upon these sources.
+This data is compiled from public records, contributory databases and proprietary analytics, and its accuracy is dependent upon these sources.

 CORELOGIC and the CoreLogic logo are trademarks of CoreLogic, Inc. and/or its subsidiaries.
 All other trademarks are the property of their respective owners.